dyno-might/dyno-might.github.io/mistakes.md

 If you are listed here and for some reason don't want to be acknowledged, let me know.

-**2026-07-31** My post on [plants](/plants) and CO₂ incorrectly stated as a fact that CO₂ levels are known to cause cognitive problems.
-But it's not clear that this is true. (thanks: [papetoast](https://www.lesswrong.com/posts/YfKgyuc8s9BcAMpEp/so-you-want-to-use-plants-to-reduce-indoor-co?commentId=pujoupG5sjDCXtWFx#pujoupG5sjDCXtWFx))
+**2026-07-31** My post on [plants and CO₂](/plants) incorrectly stated as a fact that CO₂ levels are known to cause cognitive problems.
+But it's not at all clear this is true. (thanks: [papetoast](https://www.lesswrong.com/posts/YfKgyuc8s9BcAMpEp/so-you-want-to-use-plants-to-reduce-indoor-co?commentId=pujoupG5sjDCXtWFx#pujoupG5sjDCXtWFx))

 **2026-07-30** My post on [pseudpocalypse](/pseudpocalypse) stated that LLMs are only good at what they are trained at.
 This overstates the idea of a jagged frontier. (thanks: [Helen.ix](https://www.lesswrong.com/posts/eaxoBCmQd4vew9ZXX/pseudpocalypse?commentId=AoCvCKtuLuYjnEpLL))